 Many federal white-collar prosecutions are for tax crimes, such as tax evasion, failure to file income tax returns, or tax fraud.
 Because of the war on drugs, and the war on terrorism, criminal investigations into personal and business tax filings have become more intense.

 Defending those accused of white collar criminal charges is where our law firm stands out from the rest.
 Extensive experience combined with an intimate understanding of white collar legal issues gives you an edge in court, where it counts the most.
-Call us for a quick chat at (800) 459-2500.
-We can be of service to you.

 Tax Evasion Defense Considerations